notion-enhancer/notion-enhancer.github.io/getting-started/basic-usage.md

 over to bring up additional information about what they do.
 To enable a mod, click the toggle on it.

+For new configurations to take effect, Notion will need to be refreshed.
+This can be done by relaunching the app, reloading the website, or clicking the "Reload to apply changes" button within the menu.

 ![](../assets/screenshots/menu-options.png)

 There are 4 different types of mods that come with the notion-enhancer: